websanco/liferay-learn/docs/commerce/2.x/en/installation-and-upgrades/activating-liferay-commerce-enterprise.md

 Follow these steps to deploy a Commerce activation key to your DXP bundle:

-1. Download your provisioned `.xml` key.
+1. Download the provisioned `.xml` key.

-1. Copy your key to the [`${liferay.home}/deploy`](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/reference/liferay-home.html) folder for your DXP instance.
+1. Copy the key to the [`${liferay.home}/deploy`](https://learn.liferay.com/dxp/7.x/en/installation-and-upgrades/reference/liferay-home.html) folder for your DXP instance.
 If the instance is already running, the key is processed and stored in the `${liferay.home}/osgi/modules` folder, and Liferay generates a license file in the `${liferay.home}/data/license` folder.
 Otherwise, the activation key is deployed and processed during the next startup.

 1. Verify your key has successfully deployed to your bundle via the console: